piao50/CWA/QT.md

     * a resource system for organizing application files and assets.
     * a set of containers.
     * classes for receiving input and printing output.

+### QT Container classes
+    These container classes are designed to be lighter, safer, and easier to use than the STL containers.

+### Input/Output and Networking
-    Input/Output and Networking: handle input and output to and from **external devices, processes, files** etc. as well as manipulating *files and directories*.
+    handle input and output to and from **external devices, processes, files** etc. as well as manipulating *files and directories*.

 * Qt's model/view framework.